 You can review the comprehensive list of BISAC codes to determine the best subject codes to suit your book.

-20. Sample table of contents and sample chapters (Strongly recommended to include in your book proposal template)
+20. Sample table of contents and sample chapters (Strongly recommended to include in your book proposal)

 Below is an example of a book proposal template based on the details above.
 You can simply copy and paste it into a word document to get started on yours or use the PDF checklist version above.

-Use this book proposal sample as a reference as you lay out the key points to include while writing a book proposal of your own.
+Use this book proposal sample as a reference as you lay out the key points to include while writing your own proposal.

 - Author bio